 The D-14 Stormwater Pump Station is located adjacent to the Intracoastal Waterway in the north west corner of the Society of the Four Arts parking lot next to the Lake Trail.
 A number of the station's mechanical, electrical, and structural components are showing signs that they are approaching the end of their life expectancy.
 Major mechanical components that have been identified for replacement include the main pumps, duty pump, pump cans, discharge pipe, valves, blower, and generator.
-Major electrical components that have been identified for replacement include the station, motor control center, control panels, panel boards, disconnect, automatic transfer switch, conduit, wiring, site lights, and interior lights.
+Major electrical components that have been identified for replacement include the service to the station, motor control center, control panels, panel boards, disconnect, automatic transfer switch, conduit, wiring, site lights, and interior lights.
 Major structural components that have been identified for replacement include the access ladders, access grating, door frames, and modifications to the wetwell access.
-The improvements to the mechanical and electrical components.
+The improvements to the mechanical and electrical components of the project will also necessitate structural modifications to accommodate the new mechanical and electrical components.
 Replacement of these major components that are approaching their life expectancy will increase the reliability of the station and allow the station to continue to provide stormwater protection for its surrounding area.